Amazing White Tailed Squirrel – 7 Things You Need to Know!

 Females usually choose the biggest and strongest male as their mate.

-A squirrel with a white tail can be found throughout Osage.
-Have you seen a fox squirrel with a white tail?
+Have you seen a fox squirrel with a white tail in Indiana?
 A fox squirrel with a white tail has been seen in the eastern United States, but they are not common.
-However, they seem to prefer areas with lots of trees.
+However, they seem to prefer areas with lots of trees like in Indiana.
 This is because they spend most of their time in the treetops!

-White tailed squirrels will build nests out of sticks and leaves high up in the treetops.
+White tailed squirrels will build nests, called dreys, out of sticks and leaves high up in the treetops.
 These nests are called dreys and provide the perfect place for a squirrel to curl up and nap.

 Conclusion

-The next time you’re out for a walk in Osage, keep your eyes peeled for a squirrel with a white tail!
-These fascinating creatures are native to this town and make for a fun sighting.
-Be sure to share your sightings with us on social media – we love seeing pictures of our furry friends!
+The next time you’re out for a walk, keep your eyes peeled for a brown squirrel with white tail!
+These fascinating creatures make for a fun sighting.
+Be sure to share your sightings with us on Facebook – we love seeing pictures of your furry friends!

 Maddy